 Because I grew to understand that each of us has a PhD and is in kindergarten too, I was not intimidated by or overly impressed with any individual, nor was I dismissive of or impatient with any individual.
 In fact I learned to listen with interest for their fine gifts and to be compassionate regarding their shortcomings.

-Sometimes we miss an individual’s brilliance because we are blinded by our awareness of his or her struggles.
+Sometimes we miss an individual’s brilliance because we cannot see beyond our awareness of his or her struggles.
 Similarly, sometimes we give up our own common sense because of the influence of an individual who might even be an acknowledged genius, but who is engaging in an arena where he or she lacks sensitivity.
-Or sometimes we are not able to relate authentically to someone because we are hurt by their mannerisms and therefore craft a role to protect ourselves.
+Or sometimes we are not able to relate authentically to someone because we feel uncomfortable due to their mannerisms and therefore craft a role to protect ourselves.

-Then, in a problem-solving situation, we can put our focus on listening and can, in fact, listen to others purposefully and without distraction for whatever is missing or is needed and will carry the day.
+Then, in a problem-solving situation, we can put our focus on listening and can, in fact, listen to others purposefully; we can listen without distraction for whatever is missing or is needed and will carry the day.

 Lead with Listening and Listen for Gold